gnprice/tsflower/README.md

     `@react-navigation/core/types`.
 Might fudge these for the
     present; I'm a bit puzzled that TS accepts these types in the first place.
 (3 errors)

+  - Errors on lack of type arguments at a type reference to an `import typeof`.
+(2 errors)

+    This actually seems like a Flow bug: if you have a generic `function f<T>() {}` and then say `typeof f`, that's a perfectly good type: `<T>() => void`.
+If OTOH you say `import { typeof f }` and then try to refer to `f`, you get this error.

+    At the same time, I'm pretty sure it's also a bug in these TS type definitions (in `@react-navigation/native/types` at
+    `LinkingOptions`): what it's literally saying is that if you pass one of these options, it must be a function that's *generic* in `ParamList`, which is much too demanding.
+I suspect what it wants to say is that the function must reflect the `ParamList` type argument to `LinkingOptions` itself.
+If anybody's passing these options in real life and not getting a TS error, that's probably an unsoundness in TypeScript.

+    So the right solution here will probably be for the user project (including the integration suite) to fudge it: to supply an output patch that rewrites these two names.

   - (Fudged this one for the present, with a stub file in `integration/types/`.)  `react-native-gesture-handler` remains